Income inequality (Gini Coefficient)

 FPG vs. FPL: What's the Difference?

 This informational page takes a look at the often confused terminologies used when determining household income in the United States.
-The difference between the Federal Poverty Guidelines and the Federal Poverty Level lie in their relevance toward administrative purposes.
-Read more for a closer look.
+The difference between the Federal Poverty Guidelines and the Federal Poverty Level lie in their administrative purposes.
+Read this blog for a closer look.